openbridge/openbridge.github.io/pipeline.md

 Notice the `charset=us-ascii` says the file is ASCII.
 Perfect!
 The file is ready to be transferred.

 # Large File Transfers
-If you are sending larger files (>1GB), be advised that there the connection will...This will give the appearance that the transfer has failed at or near 100%.
+If you are sending larger files (>1GB), be advised that there are file transfer behaviours that you should be aware of.
+Specifically, it is possible that this behaviour will give the appearance that the transfer has failed at or near 100%.

 ## How Does it Work?
+Our system will not send a complete message until the end-to-end transaction is complete.
 There are two parts to the system; (1) file transfer and (2) file processing.
 The transfer part is the time it takes for your client to deliver the file over a network to us.
 The second part is Openbridge processing the file once it arrives.
+Both impact the total time for the completion of the transfer.

 ## What Is Happening?
-Once a transfer has completed Openbridge has recieved the file.
-However, it needs to perform post processing activities before it can send a success message to your client.
+A transfer is not completed when Openbridge has recieved the file.
+The system still needs to perform post processing activities before it can send a success message to your client.
 This may give the appearance your transfer has hung or failed.
 THe reason for this is that the server puts the file into a remote `temp` location during the initial upload.
 This is to ensure the file is valid and meets the requirements of the pipeline process.
 The system will then transfer the file to the `production` path for loading to a database once validated.
 The larger the file, the longer this process takes (`temp` -> `production`).

 ### Example
 Lets assume you have a 1GB file.
 Tee initial transfer took about 66 seconds to reach 100%.
 However, the connection is still processing as previouslly described.
 It would likely take about the same amount of time, 60-70 seconds, to complete the (`temp` -> `production`) process.
 So the total time would be about 2.2 minutes.